This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 - 1 tablespoon dried oregano

-- 1 or 2 teaspoons crushed red pepper flakes
+- 1 to 2 teaspoons crushed red pepper flakes

 - 1 teaspoon smoked paprika